 Tinning is Winning

-Start off with the switch – identify each terminal or “lug” and what they do.
+Start off with the switch – identify each solder lug and what they do.
 The chunky terminal in the middle is the ground lug, the two either side go the volume controls and the two underneath act as the output to the jack socket.

 Thread a length of tinned copper wire through the ground lug and solder it in place.
-Cover this joint using a snippet (approx. 10mm) of 3.5mm heat shrink tubing.
+Bend it through and back round as per the below photos to ensure a solid mechanical connection.

 Grounding the Pots